redhairdragon/model_parallelism/DeepSpeed GPT-2 Setup Guide.md

 Run test.sh

-You can always go to aws->ec2-> launch template
+You can always go to aws->ec2-> launch template, and use "Pactum-GPU-Shen" to launch instance, or use "elastic-shen-[$latest]" AMI to launch instance.
+The data and code should be included.